perladvent/perldotcom/content/article/perl-one-liners-part-1.md

 ## Powerful regexp features

 Perl regexps are much more powerful than either basic or extended regular expressions used by utilities.
-The common features I often use are non-greedy and possessive quantifiers, lookarounds, the `e` flag, subexpression calls, and `(*SKIP)(*FAIL)`.
+The common features I often use are non-greedy and possessive quantifiers, lookarounds, the `/e` flag, subexpression calls, and `(*SKIP)(*FAIL)`.
 Here are some examples from StackOverflow threads that I have answered over the years.

 ### Skip some matches